 ETF stands for Exchange-Traded-Funds.
 It can be traded on the stock exchanges like a share, but in doing so it forms a whole collection of shares.
 ETFs usually map markets and are very different in their composition.

 In an investment fund, the money of the investors is managed by the fund management.
 They form a pool consisting of financial products and securities in which the investor invests.

-At lemon.markets we mean with a strategy, a fixed investment logic, which you map with your algorithm or bot.
+At lemon.markets you can think about a strategy as a fixed investment logic, which we help you map for your algorithm or bot.
 Within the strategy, all investment decisions are made and thus determine which securities are to be bought or sold when and under which conditions.

 With an order you give your broker the order to buy or sell a certain amount and type of a security.

 An order type defines the form of order execution and links it to specified conditions.
 There are eight order types.

 A market order is a standard order where the order is executed at the best possible price.
 You buy or sell a security at the current price.

 With a limit order, you specify an upper or lower price limit at which a security will be bought or sold.
 Usually limit orders are deleted by the stock exchanges after a maximum of 90 days.
 However, this depends on the stock exchange.

 Example: You buy a share at 100€ and set a limit price of 104€.
 If the stock exceeds this price, the stock is sold.
 This example can be used analogously on the buy and sell side.